Model-agnostic super-resolution in high dimensions

-To connect this to the current work, note that similar to \cite{polyanskiy2017sample, de2020sharp}, we also seek to recover the location of the ``heavy hitters" (i.e.~the spikes or approximate spikes).
-Of course, given that our domain $\mathbb{T}^d$ is continuous, we can only recover the locations of the ``heavy hitters" up to some ``small ball" (this is reflected in our use of the $\dDe^{(\ed)}(\cdot, \cdot)$ reconstruction criterion).
+To connect this to the current work, note that similar to \cite{polyanskiy2017sample, de2020sharp}, we also seek to recover the location of the ``heavy hitters" (i.e.,~the spikes or approximate spikes).
+Of course, given that our domain $\mathbb{T}^d$ is continuous, we can only recover the locations of the ``heavy hitters" up to some ``small ball" (this is reflected in our use of the $\smash{\dDe^{(\ed)}(\cdot, \cdot)}$ reconstruction criterion).
 A second point of divergence between the current work and \cite{polyanskiy2017sample, de2020sharp} is that while we assume access to noisy \emph{Fourier coefficients}, \cite{polyanskiy2017sample, de2020sharp} assume access to noisy \emph{samples}.
 These access models are related in that noisy Fourier coefficients can be computed from noisy samples: in particular, for an unknown distribution $\mathcal{D}$, its Fourier coefficient $\mathcal{D}(S)$ can be computed to within additive error $\pm 2^{-d} \cdot \delta$ using $\approx (1/\delta^2) \cdot (1/\rho)^{|S|}$ noisy samples from $\calD_\rho$.
 So we can estimate Fourier coefficients from noisy samples (but the sample complexity deteriorates exponentially in the degree of the Fourier coefficient $S$ being estimated).
 However, we cannot go in the other direction and simulate noisy samples given noisy Fourier coefficients; intuitively, this is why \cite{polyanskiy2017sample, de2020sharp} are able to achieve an $\exp(d^{1/3})$ sample complexity while our complexity (for our Fourier coefficient based approach) must scale as $\exp(d^{1/2}).$

-We close this discussion by remarking that while both the domains considered in \cite{polyanskiy2017sample, de2020sharp} are different from our setting, as well as the form of access via which the algorithm gets access to the underlying distribution, the \cite{polyanskiy2017sample, de2020sharp} results on subexponential-time recover of heavy hitters over the hypercube served as an initial inspiration for our high-dimensional heavy hitter distance results for super-resolution.
+We close this discussion by remarking that, while the domain considered in \cite{polyanskiy2017sample, de2020sharp} is different from our setting, as well as the form of access via which the algorithm gets access to the underlying distribution, the \cite{polyanskiy2017sample, de2020sharp} results on sub-exponential time recovery of heavy hitters over the hypercube served as an initial inspiration for our high-dimensional heavy hitter distance results for super-resolution.